 EMP/Jammer Grenades: This will stun drones for several seconds and stop vehicles.
-Stunned drones are not alerted so it can be used to sneak around drone threat without raising the alarm.
+Stunned drones are not alerted so they can be used to sneak around drone threats without raising the alarm.
 It’s important to note that this device will act over time, which means that any drone/vehicle that enters the device’s zone will be stunned/jammed.

 Players should keep in mind that these items will have different effects, depending on whether you are in stealth or not.
 Some will have different functions and some will not be effective if you’ve already been spotted by enemy NPCs.